Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Floquet multipliers from the higher-order saltation matrix

+In Fig. \ref{fig 15}, the eigenvalues of $\mathbf{\Phi}(T)$ are shown in the complex plane for external frequency $\omega$ of $1.0$ and $1.1$, respectively.
+It is observed that the eigenvalues corresponding to $\omega = 1.0$ are within the unit circle $z = e^{i \theta}$, hence the limit cycle is stable.
+This inference is also supported by the phase portrait and the Lyapunov spectrum presented in Fig. \ref{fig 10}(a) and (b).
+However, one of the eigenvalues for $\omega = 1.1$ is outside the unit circle, and thus, the perturbations grow along an eigendirection, leading to divergence in trajectories.
+The underlying chaotic behaviour can also be observed in Fig. \ref{fig 10}(c) and (d).

+Figs. \ref{fig 16}(a) and (b) are the bifurcation diagram and the corresponding magnitudes of Floquet multipliers against the driving frequency ranging between $0.5 \leq \omega \leq 5.0$.
+Dashed vertical lines are shown for comparison between the bifurcation diagram and the Floquet multipliers, highlighting some of the aperiodic chaotic solutions.
+The dashed horizontal line in Fig. \ref{fig 16}(b) marks $\|\rho\| = 1$ and separates the stable $\omega$ values from the unstable ones.
+Fig. \ref{fig 16}(c) is a scatter plot of the real and imaginary part of the Floquet multipliers against $\omega$.
+The blue cylinder with a unit radius is the stable region.
+All points within this cylinder represent $\omega$ that result in a stable limit cycle, while those lying outside with $\|\rho\| \geq 1$ correspond to unstable parameter values.
+Note that eigenvalues corresponding to an unstable $\omega$ are scaled down to populate the plot within the defined range for easier visual representation.

-Similarly, the stability analysis of the pair impact oscillator described by Eqs. \eqref{eq 19} is discussed in this section.
-The system is numerically integrated for $4000$ impacts since there are two impacting surfaces $\Sigma_{2}$ at $\pm \nu/2$.
-The bifurcation parameter is the amplitude $\alpha$ of the external periodic force which drives the cart with frequency $\omega = 1.0$.
-The time period of a periodic limit cycle for a given value of $\alpha$ is evaluated numerically from the recurring time when $\vec{y}$ (see Eq. \eqref{eq 19}) intersects the Poincar\'{e} section $\vec{y} = 0$.
-The saltation matrix is calculated using the TDM defined in Eq. \eqref{eq 22} at the instant of border collisions with either impacting surfaces.
-The monodromy matrix is evaluated numerically from the deduced STMs and saltation matrices as defined in Eq. \eqref{eq 28}.
-The eigenvalues of the obtained monodromy matrix $\mathbf{\Phi}$ are obtained for a given value of $\alpha$, which is then used to deduce the stability of the attractors of the pair impact oscillator.
+Next is the stability analysis of the pair impact oscillator, described by Eq. \eqref{eq 24}.
+Transients are discarded after $4000$ impacts since there are two impacting surfaces $\Sigma_{2}$ at $\pm \nu/2$.
+The bifurcation parameter is the forcing amplitude $\alpha$ that drives the cart with frequency $\omega = 1.0$.
+The time period for a chosen $\alpha$ is evaluated numerically from the recurring time when $\mathbf{y}$ intersects the Poincar\'{e} section $y = 0$.
+The $\mathcal{O}(2)$ saltation matrix is calculated using the higher-order TDM defined in Eq. \eqref{eq 26} during an impact with either impacting surface.
+The monodromy matrix $\mathbf{\Phi}$ is evaluated numerically from Eq. \eqref{eq 32} for a chosen $\alpha$, and its eigenvalues determine the stability of the pair-impact oscillator.